Classical Pilates for Modern Life

 My Two Cents

-While walking, running, or biking, the constant motion of bending and straightening the legs over time creates wear and tear on the hip joints, knees, and ankles.
-When the muscles supporting these joints are strong, but also flexible, the movement of the joints is unrestricted and they can work well for a prolonged period of time, and often.
+During activities like walking, running, or biking, the repetitive bending and straightening of the legs over time can lead to wear and tear on the hip joints, knees, and ankles.
+When the muscles supporting these joints are not only strong but also flexible, joint movement is smooth and unrestricted, allowing for long-term, frequent activity.

-I use Pilates to offset the negative effects of sitting, which I do a lot when creating new content for my newsletters, instructional videos, or social media posts.
-I run and bike a lot when training for triathlons.
-I run even more when training for marathons.
-I don’t have a preferred means of practicing classical Pilates.
-I can get as good of a workout on the Mat as I can on the equipment.
+Personally, I use Pilates to counterbalance the effects of sitting—something I do quite a bit when creating content for my newsletters, instructional videos, or social media posts.
+My triathlon training involves a lot of running and biking, and I add even more miles when preparing for marathons.
+I don’t have a preferred approach to classical Pilates; I get just as effective of a workout on the Mat as I do on the equipment.

-Try it all, know it all, and mix it up to work towards uniform development of your body.
+Try it all, mix it up, and work toward the uniform development of your body.